-Under its Corporate Policy on Responsible Care (Safety, Health, the Environment and Product Quality), the Sumitomo Chemical Group promotes product stewardship^{1} and works to provide products and services that satisfy customers and can be used with peace of mind.
+Under its Corporate Policy on Responsible Care (Safety, Health, the Environment and Product Quality), the Sumitomo Chemical Group promotes product stewardship1 and works to provide products and services that satisfy customers and can be used with peace of mind.

 The "2020 Targets"2 were proposed at the World Summit on Sustainable Development (WSSD) in 2002, and we are now in an era in which risk-based management of chemicals is required in terms of both regulations and companies' efforts to promote product stewardship, which is expected to continue.
+Since 2020, international discussions have proceeded on the framework for chemical substances and waste management, and we project that company-led product stewardship activities will continue to become ever more important.